Purpose

 Results: Adequately Explains Results 3 Points

-Results: Techinical Accuracy 6 Points
+Results: Technical Accuracy 6 Points

 Overall: No R Code in the HTML Document 1 Point